DivyanshuSaxena/2e-VRP/README.md

 The source code is placed in main/vrp/ and the compiled .CLASS files are placed in bin/vrp/.

 ## To-do
-- [ ] Check Iterated Swap Procedure, without the dynamically changing solution with every iteration.
+- [X] Check Iterated Swap Procedure, without the dynamically changing solution with every iteration.
 - [ ] Perturbation Algorithm :- Satellite Swap and Worst Removal Operations to be implemented first.
 - [ ] Modify the current problem such that the constraints match the classical Two Echelon VRP, and check the results.
 - [ ] Code clean-up for private and public access modifiers of functions.
 - [ ] Appropriate input format for the test cases of set 2, set 3, etc.
+- [ ] Apply local search only for a new promising solution, within a threshold of the best solution.